coaxial/ansible-role-znc/README.md

 To add more users beyond the admin user, either use a `blockinfile` in a playbook, or do it as the admin user through the webadmin/by issuing commands over IRC.

+The file to edit is located at `/var/lib/znc/configs/znc.conf`.

+Official documentation to the User configuration: https://wiki.znc.in/Configuration#User

-There are too many specifics for configuring users, it would be convoluted and cumbersome to handle that in this role in my opinion.
+There are too many specifics for configuring users, it would be convoluted and cumbersome to handle every possibility in this role without being very opinionated.

 Example Playbook
 ----------------